rand-projects/fisb-decode/docs/source/document.rst

 and make sure
 it starts up whenever you reboot.
 Please take note that I use **no security** with Mongo.
-If you want, security you can add it.
+If you want, security you can add it (add security using Mongo commands, then change ``MONGO_URI`` in the configuration parameters to add username and password).
 You should not expose the mongo database to the internet or other places you don't trust without adding security.

 Images in harvest require GDAL and its python bindings to be installed.